 Giving back

-But we still do humanitarian work on a regular basis.
 We often don’t publish the details, out of respect for the dignity of those we help.
-We will share some cases, when it’s out in the open and obvious what we are doing, as with the Ati tribe, or with a disabled young man in Pokhara, Nepal, or at a (now closed) refugee camp in Greece.
+However, we do share our work when it is out in the open and it’s obvious what we are doing, as with our disabled young friend in Pokhara, Nepal, or at a refugee camp in Greece.

 Medical challenges during slow travel in retirement